katyukha/odoo-rpc-client/docs/source/intro.rst

        openerp_proxy

 And You will get the openerp_proxy shell.
 If *IPython* is installed then IPython shell will be used, else usual python shell will be used.
-There is in context exists *session* variable that represents current session to work with
+There is *session* variable present in locals.
+It is instance of `Session <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.html#openerp_proxy.session.Session>`_ class and represents current session and usualy is starting point of any shell work.
+See `documentation <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.html#openerp_proxy.session.Session>`_ for more details

 Next You have to get connection to some Odoo database.
+It is realy easy, just use `connect <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.html#openerp_proxy.session.Session.connect>`_ method of session

 .. code:: python

     >>> db = session.connect()

-This will ask You for host, port, database, etc to connect to and return Client instance which represents database connection.
+This will ask You for host, port, database, etc to connect to and return `Client <http://pythonhosted.org/openerp_proxy/module_ref/openerp_proxy.html#openerp_proxy.core.Client>`_ instance which represents database connection.